 We’re so happy to present our NEW video, “Home“!
 We are Kentucky artists sharing music, dance, food, and a big party!
 Some folks don’t realize that Kentucky is a place with much cultural diversity to share, and we’re working to change that.
 Our group, Cornbread & Tortillas, is a collective of Appalachian and Latino artists, […]

+What’s the Difference?
 I teach traditional dance of the Appalachian Mountains, and one of the of the first questions I often get asked in my classes is, “What’s the difference between clogging and flatfooting?”
 Buck dance is another name that you often hear for this group of related forms.
-So what’s the difference?
-The answer is both simple […]
+So what IS the difference?
+The […]

 After spending the past nineteen years teaching each and every summer at Cowan Creek Mountain Music School in Letcher County, Kentucky where I’m from, I’m beyond proud to announce that I’m stepping into a new role as artistic director of the school.
 I’ll be helping to facilitate the awesome adult and youth programming offered there, […]